Club Guy & Roni: Performances

-Club Guy & Roni performs at various festivals, like Oerol, Noorderzon and De Parade, and has performed in the past at the American Jacob's Pillow Festival and the Grec Festival in Barcelona, Spain.
-Club Guy & Roni could also be seen throughout the years at festivals in Madric, Rome, Tallinn, Berlin, Marseille and Frankfurt.
+Club Guy & Roni have performed at various festivals, like Oerol, Noorderzon and De Parade, the American Jacob's Pillow Festival and the Grec Festival in Barcelona, Spain.

 International co-productions

-The choreographers Guy Weizman and Roni Haver also get invited by external parties to create collaborative performances.
+The Club has performed in many European countries.
 Since 2010, Haver and Weizman are considered 'artists in residence' at the Oldenburgisches State Theater en since then they have co-produced 'Alpha Boys (2010), 'Miraculous Wednesday' (2011) and Roméo and Juliette' (2013).
 In September 2014 they moved along with the artistic staff of Oldenburg to take up residency at the State Theatre in Mainz.

 In addition, the choreographers have also been working together with the Moscow dance company Tsekh Contemporary Dance Centre since 2011 and have produced a Russian 'L'Histoire du Soldat’.
 In Tuscany and Belgrado, Club Guy & Roni has also done co-productions, as well as with the Gothenburg Ballet (Sweden), Schauspiel Kölln (Germany) and Carte Blanche (Norway).

-The Club appeared internationally on the stages of Suzanne Dellal Center for Dance and Theater Tel Aviv, Théâtre National de Chaillot Paris, SIDance Korea, Jacob's Pillow Festival, The Göteborg Opera Sweden, New Baltic Dance Vilnius Lithuania, La Rose Des Vents Lille, Istanbul Theatre Festival, Bolzano Danza Italy, 1862 Shanghai, Lowlands Music Festival, Teatro Calderon Valladolid, Jing'an Drama Valley Shanghai, Carlow Festival Ireland, Circe Platform Tbilisi Georgia, Tanz Karlsruhe Germany, Warsaw Poland, Moscow, St. Petersburg and many more.
-We co-produced and made productions with partners around the world including Royal Flemish Theatre (KVS) Brussels and Théâtre de Liège et DC&J Créations in Belgium, Carte Blanche in Norway, Staatstheater Hannover, Theater Oldenburg, Tanz Mainz, Stuttgart (Eric Gautier), Thalia Theater Hamburg in Germany, EnKnap in Slovenia, GöteborgOperandsDanskompani and Dramaten The Royal Dramatic Theatre in Sweden, Navdhara India Dance Theater in Mumbai India, Théâtre National de Strasbourg and Odéon - Théâtre de l’Europe, Comédie de Genève in Switzerland, HNK Croatian National Theatre in Zagreb, Emilia Romagna Teatro Fondazione in Italy and many more.